renchao-lu/ogs5/README.txt

 cd Build
 cmake .. -DOGS_FEM_MKL=ON

 NOTE: Since the executable, ogs, is created by linking the libraries dynamically, users need to add the Libs/MKL/[Bits]/ directory to their shell environment.
-Otherwise, the executalbe complains missing libraries.
+Otherwise, the executable complains missing libraries.

 ## For OGS-GEM user, use the following cmake option,
 cd sources